Documentation / Project Config

 stunl auto-detects your running services and generates a config file.

-$ stunl init
+$ stunl up --init

 Detecting running services...